-- If the list includes words in lowercase (such as of, to, a, but, and the), those words will be set in lowercase in your headings. - If the list includes words in UPPERCASE (such as USA, NATO, and AARP), those words will be set in UPPERCASE in your headings. - If the list includes words in MixedCase (such as FileCleaner and DEXembed), those words will be set in MixedCase in your headings.
+• If the list includes words in lowercase (such as of, to, a, but, and the), those words will be set in lowercase in your headings unless the words follow a colon or terminal punctuation.

+- If the list includes words in UPPERCASE (such as USA, NATO, and AARP), those words will be set in UPPERCASE in your headings. - If the list includes words in MixedCase (such as FileCleaner and DEXembed), those words will be set in MixedCase in your headings.